Author

 The most common incentive programs for Estimators start with an opportunity-level bonus structure.
 This system can be used for both General Contractors and Subcontracts alike.
 Let’s first define the desired estimating process.

-An opportunity comes in the form of a RFP (Request for Pricing), Bid Solicitation or Open Bid Request (typical of public work projects).
+An opportunity comes in the form of an RFP (Request for Pricing), Bid Solicitation, or Open Bid Request (typical of public work projects).
 It is assigned to an estimator and added to the bid calendar so that the bid due date is identified.
-The estimator is now responsible for performing any/all takeoffs which should be clearly identified company-wide and know to all.
+The estimator is now responsible for performing any/all takeoffs which should be clearly identified company-wide and known to all.
 The phrase “we always do takeoffs on (blank)” should come to mind.

-Next, all takeoffs, quotes and subcontractor proposals must be assembled and organized into a ‘bid folder’ or ‘bid book’.
+Next, all takeoffs, quotes, and subcontractor proposals must be assembled and organized into a ‘bid folder’ or ‘bid book’.
 All values must be entered into the contractor’s bid management system (estimating software, spreadsheet, etc.) so that a complete estimate is assembled.
-This must be completed by the bid due date, so that the Owner/Manager/Salesperson can review and finalize before sending to the client.
+This must be completed by the bid due date so that the Owner/Manager/Salesperson can review and finalize it before sending it to the client.

 Now that we have defined the process, we can establish goals and rewards.
 The goals from this process: